karlospn/deploying-net-grpc-services-on-ecs-fargate/README.md

 This CDK needs that a few resources are created beforehand.
 The resources that needs to be created beforehand are the following ones:

-- ``VpcId``: The Id of the VPC where all the resources is going to be placed.
+- ``VpcId``: The Id of the VPC where all the resources are going to be placed.
 - ``SubnetId``: The Id of the subnet where the ECS Fargate Service is going to be placed.
 - ``EcrGrpcServiceArn``: The Scenario 1 ECR repository Arn.
-The app repository contains an Azure DevOps YAML pipeline that pushes it into an ECR repository.
+The app needs to be pushed on this ECR repository before deploying the CDK.
 - ``EcrGrpcWebApiArn``: The Scenario 2 ECR repository Arn.
-The app repository contains an Azure DevOps YAML pipeline that pushes it into an ECR repository.
+The app needs to be pushed on this ECR repository before deploying the CDK.
 - ``SecretManagerHttpsCertificateArn``: A secret manager arn pointing to a certificate that is going to be used for the ALB Https Listener.

 Every parameter the CDK needs is encapsulated in the ``GrpcStackProps`` DTO.
 Here's a code snippet of the ``Program.cs``: